 Student loan refunds are meant to cover educational expenses that you can’t afford.
 If you get a student loan refund, you might want to use it in one of the following ways:

-- Buy textbooks.
+Buy or rent textbooks.
 Textbooks aren’t cheap.
-A student loan refund can help cover those costs so you don’t have to live off ramen for the semester.
+A student loan refund can help you buy or rent your textbooks so you don’t have to live off ramen for the semester.

 There’s technically no way for the Department of Education or your private lender to enforce these guidelines, but we recommend trying to avoid:

 Getting a student loan refund might feel like free money from the government or your private lender.
-But overborrowing can lead to serious financial problems when you start repayments.
+But overborrowing will increase the total cost of your loan and can make repayments difficult to afford.
 Try to restrict your spending to school-related expenses and look to other sources of money like part-time work first.